ogru/fTree/README.md

 # fTree
-An R package that implements methods for growing regression trees with functional and multivariate outputs

 An R package that implements the methods for growing regression trees with functional output data.

 To install this package open R or Rstudio and type: `devtools::install_github("ogru/fTree")`.
 Make sure to have the `devtools` package installed (i.e. `install.packages("devtools")`).

  ## Package Installation
  To install the package open `R` or `Rstudio` and type: `devtools::install_github("ogru/fTree")`.
 Make sure to have the `devtools` package installed (i.e. `install.packages("devtools")`).